First drive: 2022 Subaru Outback Wilderness pushes further into the wild

 More comfortable on-road

-An 0.8-inch gain in ground clearance to 9.5-inches and an off-road focus adds up to a softer suspension for the Wilderness, and as a result it has more placid road manners.
+An 0.8-inch gain in ground clearance to 9.5 inches and an off-road focus adds up to a softer suspension for the Wilderness, and as a result it has more placid road manners.
 Bumps in the pavement become imperceptible and there’s a touch more floatiness while cruising at highway speeds though thankfully, the Wilderness still tracks straight as an arrow.
 I did detect a bit more tire noise, but that’s the cost of doing business on pavement with more aggressive Yokohama Geolandar all-terrain tires at each corner.

 The tires and softened suspension also seem to have impacted on-road handling.
 Our drive route included a tough stretch of high-speed sweeping turns through the canyons above Malibu, Calif., perhaps not the ideal setting for the Wilderness and it got a little bit exposed in those environments.
 There’s some understeer and you can feel it get a bit squirrely when driven aggressively.
 In day-to-day driving the Wilderness is better than a standard Outback, but on the kinds of roads you may take to get up into the mountains or onto a trail it will require some extra attention.